This delicious Honey Mustard Glazed Pork Steak has been expertly designed by our chefs as a lighter option to help with a balanced lifestyle.

 Reheat the mash and vegetables if needed, then slice the pork widthways into 5 or 6 pieces and serve on your plates with the mash and greens alongside.

-Drizzle over the apple and sage sauce to finish.
+Drizzle over the sauce to finish.
 Enjoy!